Skip to content

 Ready to try some lace knitting?

 So, after all that, are you ready to dive in to lace knitting?
 Try any of our lace knitting patterns.
-Our pattern descriptions will clearly mark which ones are charted only, and which ones have charted or written instructions, so you can start where you're comfortable!
+Our pattern descriptions clearly mark charted only or written instructions, so you can start where you're comfortable!

 Leave a comment